ManikSharma001/Movie-Recommendation-System-Web-App/README.md

 ## Contributing ##

 I welcome contributions from the community!
 Whether you want to report issues, suggest improvements, or submit new features, your input is highly appreciated.
-Please refer to the Contributing Guidelines for more details.

 ## License ##

 This project is licensed under the MIT License.

-## Things to Imporve ##
+## Things to Imporve (Not in Any Particular Order) ##
 * Increase the Speed of Recommendation Algorithm
 * Add in User Error-Checking
 * Add semantic analysis using word vectors in order to better identify similar plotlines in movies (separate program already created - just need to add it in seamlessly)